20lives/dmote/doc/options.md

 An angle in radians.
 Set at a high level, this controls the general front-to-back incline of a key cluster.

+###### Parameter `intrinsic`

+An angle in radians.
+Intrinsic pitching occurs early in key placement.
+It is typically intended to produce a tactile break between two rows of keys, as in the typewriter-like terracing common on flat keyboards with OEM-profile caps.

 ###### Section `progressive`

 A progressive pitch factor is multiplied by the index of a key.
 This is one simple way to give each column a curvature.